-ONEM2M Technical Report Document Number TR-0007-v1.0.0 Document Name: Study of Abstraction and Semantics Enablements Date: 2014-Aug-01 Abstract: Collect and study the state-of-the-art technologies that may be leveraged by oneM2M to enable its abstraction & semantics capability.
+ONEM2M TECHNICAL REPORT Document Number oneM2M-TR-0007- Study_of_Abstraction_and_Semantics_Enablements -v-0.11.0 Document Name: Study of Existing Abstraction & Semantic Capability Enablement Technologies for consideration by oneM2M Date: 2014-August-01 Abstract: Collect and study the state-of-the-art technologies that may be leveraged by oneM2M to enable its abstraction & semantics capability.
 This includes a collection of terminology and use cases considered by other standardization or industrial fora working on ontologies, semantics and abstraction, as well as relevant source material proposed by Partner Types 1 for transfer to oneM2M and contributions from Partner Types 2.
 Evaluate the possibility of leveraging all or part of those technologies and/or solutions by oneM2M architecture and protocols to enable its abstraction & semantics capability.